FedericoVaona99/Wind-Power-Generation-Forecasting-SMDS/README.md

 # Project for the Statistical Models for Data Science Course of UNIVR

-This project focuses on the analysis and forecasting of daily wind power generation in Germany between 2017 and 2019.
+This project focuses on analyzing and forecasting daily wind power generation in Germany between 2017 and 2019.
 The goal is to build a complete time series forecasting pipeline and predict wind energy production for December 2019 using different statistical models.

 ## 📊 Dataset